pgc all green working and signpost with lettering new colour 2

 Share share on facebook icon share on twitter icon Share by email

 They seem to be running a surprising advertising campaign for London.
-The top half of their thelondonoktoberfest.com website homepage is a video-loop, which, I think I'm right in saying includes 100% white faces.
+The top half of their https://thelondonoktoberfest.com website homepage is a video-loop, which, I think I'm right in saying includes 100% white faces.
 Takes me straight back to the 1970s.

 Please Log in or Create an account to join the conversation.